4. Pre-Journey Checks

 Warning

-14.3 Lights & Indicators
+4.4.3 Lights & Indicators

-- Side Indicators
+- Side repeaters

 Warning

-Electrical Shocks - If lights flicker, appear damaged, or fail to work, do not touch them—faulty equipment may cause electric shock and serious injury.
+Electrical Shocks - If lights flicker, appear damaged, or fail to work, do not touch them — faulty equipment may cause electric shock and serious injury.

 - Never handle faulty electrical equipment.